 Citriodiol® is being supported by Citrefine for use under Product Type 19 (repellents and attractants) under the BPR.
 It was originally notified under the BPD/R as “a mixture of cis- and trans-p-menthane-3,8-diol/citriodiol” under CAS No. 42822-86-6.
 As of October 2016, it has been redefined as “Eucalyptus citriodora oil, hydrated, cyclized” under CAS No. 1245629-80-4 (abbreviated for informal use as EC Oil (H/C)) to better reflect its botanic origin.
 For more information about this redefinition please see our BPR update by clicking here, however if you have any questions regarding this change and how it will affect you, please contact us directly.

 Through our Irish entity, Citrefine EU Ltd is an Article 95 approved supplier of Citriodiol®.
-We anticipate an inclusion decision no sooner than December 2021, which would mean Citriodiol®-based product authorisation dossiers would have a deadline for submission of approx. Q4 2023.
+We anticipate a published inclusion decision by approximately Q2 2024, which would mean Citriodiol®-based product authorisation dossiers would have a deadline for submission of approx. Q4 2025.
 Needless to see these dates are our best estimate only as the speed of the review is in the hands of the authorities.

 2. Can I still place a product on the market in Europe?